JuhoSiitonen/Receptify/documents/testingdocument.md

 # Testing document

 ## Unit testing
-- Unit testing is done with Jest
+- Unit testing is done with Jest.

 ## End to end testing
 - End to end testing is done with Cypress